 Which OnePlus devices will get Android 10?

-Well, here’s a list of OnePlus phones that shall be getting Android 10 update:
+Well, here’s a list of OnePlus phones that have received the Android 10 update:

 Which Oppo devices will get Android 10?